burghoff/Scientific-Inkscape/README.md

 2. If a layer name or group ID is put into the "Scale-free elements" option, any elements on that layer will remain unscaled.
 This is basically the same thing as putting an object in a group, but can be easier if there are many such objects (e.g, if your plot has markers).

 # The Flattener
 The Flattener removes unwanted structure from figures imported into Inkscape.
-Several of the other extensions require the figure be pre-Flattened, so it is recommended that you map it to a keyboard shortcut (e.g., Ctrl-Alt-F).
+Several of the other extensions require the figure be pre-Flattened, so it is recommended that you map it to a keyboard shortcut for easy calling.
 1. *Deep ungroup*: Imported figures often have highly nested groupings.
 The Deep Ungroup removes these and unlinks any clones.
 2. *Apply text fixes*: Applies a series of fixes to text described below (particularly useful for text from PDFs).
 3. *Remove white rectangles*: Removes any rectangles that have white fill and no stroke.
 Mostly for removing a plot's background.